 People have always questioned what I am.
 Maybe because I look more like my Dad, including the light eyes, having lighter skin, and when I was younger I had curly hair.
 I’m not sure if you know this about me, but I am biracial.
 My Mom is black and my Dad is white, he’s pretty much 100% Irish to be exact.
 Do people ever ask what you are?
 My biracial children and I get that question fairly often and we are tired.
 Want to know what my answer has always been when people ask what I am?
 A person.

-To give you a little back story, my parents started dating when they were teens growing up in Philly.
+To give you a little back story on my biracial family, my parents started dating when they were teens growing up in Philly.
 This was back when black and white people couldn’t go to the same schools or live in the same neighborhoods.
 I was born when they were still in high school, less than a month after they got married.
 By the time they were 20 they had two kids and were married for three years.
 My Dad’s family basically disowned him, while my Mom’s family embraced us.

 Growing up our family experienced being forced out of neighborhoods, called a variety of nasty names, stared at, mistreated and more.